Thomas Lounsbury

-Thomas Raynesford Lounsbury (January 1, 1838 – April 9, 1915) was an American literary historian and critic, born in Ovid, New York, January 1, 1838.
-He graduated from Yale College in 1859 and subsequently received honorary degrees from Yale, Harvard, Lafayette, Princeton, and Aberdeen.
+Thomas Raynesford Lounsbury (January 1, 1838 – April 9, 1915) was an American literary historian and critic.
+He was born in Ovid, New York on January 1, 1838.
+He graduated from Yale College in 1859 with a B.A. and received a M.A. from Yale University in 1887.
+He later received honorary degrees from Yale University (LL.D. in 1892), Harvard University (LL.D. in 1893), Lafayette College, Princeton University, and Aberdeen College.
 He enlisted in the 126th New York Volunteers in 1862 and served in the Civil War as a first lieutenant.

 From 1871 until his retirement in 1906 he was professor of English language and literature in Yale.
 For 33 years he was also librarian at Sheffield Scientific School, Yale.
 He was elected a member of the American Academy of Arts and Letters (1898) and the American Academy of Arts and Sciences (1896).